Logo 0%

 Earlier, on Diwali, only diyas and lights were seen in the markets, whereas today, you will find particular types of rangoli powder for Diwali everywhere.

-You will also find many rangoli designs for diwali on social media.
+You will also find many rangoli designs for Diwali on social media.
 The colours of rangoli and new tools and sieves have come into the market to make it, with the help of which gorgeous rangoli can be made quickly.

 Usually, flowers, peacocks, or similar patterns are used in rangoli, but if you want to create a design that is different from this type, we can help you.
+People make beautiful Rangolis on Diwali to brighten up their entrances.

-People make beautiful Rangolis on Diwali to brighten up their entrance, as it is believed that making Rangoli outside the main entrance or pooja room signifies the welcoming of Goddess Lakshmi and guests inside the house.
+It is believed that making a Rangoli outside the main entrance or pooja room signifies the welcoming of Goddess Lakshmi and guests inside the house.

 This practice has been going on for centuries now.
 In this blog, you will find one-of-a-kind rangoli patterns and designs that are easy to make and look completely new.
 Let’s get started!